aiman-aisa/ml-ai-projects-2025/README.md

 ## 📖 About the Project

-This project uses machine learning to predict whether a passenger survived the Titanic disaster based on features like age, sex, class, and fare.
-It includes data preprocessing, EDA, feature engineering, model training, evaluation, and deployment with Streamlit.
+This project is done to understand how the students' performance (test scores) is affected by other variables such as Gender, Ethnicity, Parental Level of Education, Lunch, and Test Preparation course.
+It includes data preprocessing, EDA, feature engineering, model training, evaluation, and deployment with Flask.

-**Objective**:
-- Classify survival (0 = No, 1 = Yes) from passenger features.

 ---